Alfred H. Barr Jr.: Career

 In 1930, Barr married Margaret Scolari, whom he met at the inaugural exhibition of MoMA in 1929.

 According to Sybil Gordon Kantor in her book Alfred H. Barr Jr. and the Intellectual Origins of the Museum of Modern Art, Frank Crowninshield art critic, journalist and editor of Vanity Fair, was one of Barr's mentors and one of the founding trustee members of the Museum of Modern Art along with several others.

+In 1937 Barr showed Leo Frobenius's collection of drawings and paintings showcasing prehistorical African engravings and stone paintings to great success.

 In 1941, in collaboration with his wife and Varian Fry, he helped many artists escape from France, occupied by the Nazis, one of them being Marc Chagall.
 Barr helped secure American visas as well as the sponsorship of 3000 dollars requested to get the visa.
 Barr also helped the art dealers Curt Valentin and Otto Kallir to gain entry into America.
-Both supplied the MoMa with modern works of art.
+Both supplied the MoMA with modern works of art.
 Some of these were subsequently the object of claims for restitutions from the heirs of Jewish collectors that had been looted by the Nazis.